jarethtan/hengTai/README.md

 ## General Information

 This website was created to store information and images of past residential development projects for a construction company using CRUD functionality.
 Besides providing a service to a client, creating this website enable the developer to practice HTML, CSS and JS skillset.
 Throughout the development process, technologies such as MongoDB, Express and various other packages have been utilise to meet the clients requirements.
 At completion, the project used close to 20 packages and took approximately 1.5 months to complete.
+For login details, please approach me and I will provide the access credentials to view the full CRUD functions the user have.

 ## Key Functions
 The website key functions are as follows:
 1. User login, logout and register with authentication functionality.
-2. CRUD finctionality for each residential property in the archive.
+2. CRUD functionality for each residential property in the archive.
 Each property is a thumbnail in the index page and displayed as a point in a cluster map.
 3. Image upload and display using cloudinary with image transformation and upload limit.
 4. Search bar function to search for residential property in the archive.
 5. A home page carousel with CRUD functionality to create new carousel to provide information on new development in the company.